20 Examples of Big Data in Healthcare and Key Improvements They Bring

 Figure 6.
 Healthcare fraud analytics market

-It means that companies understand the value of the technology and recognize the damage that fraud and a lack of security can bring.
-With an average data breach costing about $9.42 million and more than 93% of healthcare organizations experiencing a data breach, the problem appears to be pressing.
-In most cases, the reason behind a data breach is that patient data is considered a valuable commodity on the black market.
+Thus, companies understand the value of the technology and know the damages fraud and lack of security bring.
+With an average data breach costing about $9.42 million and more than 93% of healthcare organizations experiencing a data breach, the problem is pressing.
+In most cases, the reason behind the issue is that patient data is a valuable commodity on the black market.

-In turn, a data breach is incredibly costly for a healthcare organization because it can lead to litigation and audits.
-Many healthcare providers now utilize predictive analytics to identify the most vulnerable areas and anticipate potential data breaches.
-Essentially, these algorithms track all traffic and can detect inconsistencies and potentially fraudulent behaviors.
+In turn, for a healthcare organization, a data breach is incredibly costly because it can lead to litigation and audits.
+Big data allows organizations to detect vulnerable areas and anticipate a data security breach by tracking traffic inconsistencies.
+Essentially, these algorithms keep track of all the traffic and can detect inconsistencies and potentially fraudulent behaviors.

-Moreover, Big data in healthcare brings forward new encryption standards and innovative firewalls that use AI-powered tools to apply bank-grade security.
+Moreover, big data brings forward new encryption standards and innovative firewalls that use AI-powered tools to apply bank-grade security into healthcare.
 This scholarly piece indicates that effective fraud-prevention measures can save up to $2.6 billion annually.
 Cybersecurity is something no company can afford to avoid.
-In this context, preventing fraud by enhancing security helps save money and avoid issues associated with exposure to sensitive patient data.
+In this context, preventing fraud by boosting security helps save money and avoid issues linked to exposure to sensitive patient data.

 14. Emergency Room (ER) Visits

-The Department of Health indicates that about 46% of preventable ER visits occur in the State of Rhode Island.
-In New York, the percentage can reach as high as 74%.
-This means many people might have avoided going to the ER, which could have saved millions in costs.
-Some reports suggest avoidable ER visits are responsible for $32 billion annually.
+The Department of Health and Human Services indicates about 46% of preventable ER visits in the State of Rhode Island.
+In New York, the percentage can go up to 74%.
+It means many people might have avoided going to the ER.
+In turn, millions in costs could have been avoided.
+For instance, this report suggests avoidable ER visits are responsible for $32 billion annually.

-How can ER visits be prevented with Big data in healthcare?
-Hospitals can be integrated with Big Data platforms that share patient data across departments.
-In this case, the ER professionals know whether a patient has already undergone tests in other medical organizations, been assigned to other hospitals, and received treatment plans from different healthcare vendors.
+How can ER visits be prevented with big data?
+Hospitals can be integrated with big-style data platforms sharing patient data across departments.
+In this case, ER professionals know:

-With the above knowledge, ER professionals can avoid unnecessary tasks or reduce the required input.
-Such platforms are already up and running, and tools like PreManage ED are already helping healthcare organizations avoid preventable ER visits.
+With such knowledge, ER professionals can avoid unnecessary tasks or reduce the required input.
+There are already such platforms up and running.
+There are tools like PreManage ED already helping healthcare organizations avoid preventable ER visits.

 15. Therapies and Innovations

 Bringing innovation to care provision is a direct way to boost patient outcomes.
-If providers develop innovative therapies that prove their worth in practice, healthcare organizations can access instruments that can help millions of individuals.
+If providers develop innovative therapies that prove their worth in practice, healthcare organizations get their hands on instruments that can help millions of individuals.
+Big data has the potential to speed up drug discovery.
+By analyzing a large amount of data in real-time, researchers can bring innovative medication to patients much sooner.

-In addition, existing data visualization techniques make it much easier to make sense of the output offered by Big data predictive analytics in healthcare.
-Thus, Big data helps bring forward innovative drugs and develop new therapies to help practitioners save lives more effectively.
+In addition, with existing data visualization techniques, it is much easier to make sense of the output offered by big data predictive analytics in healthcare.
+Thus, big data helps bring forward innovative drugs and develop new therapies to help practitioners save lives more effectively.

 16. Drug Prescription

-The evidence shows how Big data in healthcare can help improve the drug prescription process.
-Numerous prescription errors can have a detrimental impact on patient outcomes (see Fig. 7).
+The evidence shows how big data can help improve the drug prescription process.
+Numerous prescription errors can adversely impact patient outcomes.

 Common types of prescription errors